Back to Kohler Guides

 • Solenoid valve not fully closing

-• Sensor sensitivity too high
+• Sensor sensitivity too high, detecting ambient movement

-• Low water pressure during previous activation
+• Low water pressure during activation left the valve partially

 Official Manufacturer Manual